Hong Kong Credit Check for Employees: What Employers Should Know!

 Are Credit Checks Permitted In Hong Kong?

-Yes, but strict regulations govern it.
+Yes, Hong Kong credit checks are permitted, but strict regulations govern them.
 Employers must use credit reports cautiously and in compliance with the law when making employment decisions.

 The Personal Data (Privacy) Ordinance (PDPO) governs the collection and use of personal data in Hong Kong.
 Employers must obtain explicit consent from a potential employee before conducting a credit check.
 It’s critical that employers: